-Sealark Maritime Exploration was borne from a friendship developed between a Commander in the Royal New Zealand Navy, Matt Wray and military historian Ewan Stevenson whilst on a mission in the Solomon Islands.
+Sealark Maritime Exploration was borne from a friendship developed between a Commander in the Royal New Zealand Navy Reserve, Matt Wray and military historian Ewan Stevenson whilst on a mission in the Solomon Islands.
 Their mission at the time was to survey in and around Iron Bottom Sound.
 What started off as an intense week of surveying had finished as an idea to start a not-for-profit organisation specifically focusing on surveying World War Two wrecks in the Pacific.

 An experienced sea captain, Matt brings with him over 30 years of maritime survey experience to his position as Director of Sealark Maritime Exploration.
 He gained his IHO Cat A Hydrographic Surveyor qualifications whilst serving in the Royal New Zealand Navy (RNZN).
 He currently manages his Sealark work around hydrographic survey project management and his time as a Commander in the RNZNR.
 As a hydrographer he has had an extensive career, starting as a survey specialist sailor, and progressing to the Hydrographer RNZN.
 He has experienced all aspects of hydrographic surveying in a wide variety of locations, including the tropics and the Solomon Islands.

 For exploration, Matt has proven himself in the historical sense in and around Papua New Guinea and the Solomon Islands and in a contemporary sense with the search and locating of the missing fishing vessel 'Easy Rider' in 2012.
 For planning, Matt has years of maritime planning experience at all levels.
 Matt also has strong liaison qualities with operational experience in East Timor and the Middle East.